A Day in The Life of a Volunteer

 Or my world at least.

 If you’re interested in volunteering on a gap year then head on over to our volunteering section for some advice and inspiration.

 Also, you should read our article on choosing a volunteering placement – after all, there’s a lot of things to take into consideration!

-And finally, if you really want to talk about volunteering on your gap year then get chatting to your fellow gappers on the message boards!
+And finally, if you really want to talk about volunteering with animals on your gap year then get chatting to your fellow gappers on the message boards!